triviality-js/triviality/README.md

       Types of parameters 'container' and 'container' are incompatible.
         Property 'logger' is missing in type '{}' but required in type 'Readonly<Pick<LogFeature, "logger">>'.

-Let's fix the container by adding the LogFeature:
+Let's fix the service container by adding the LogFeature:

 ```typescript